Home FAQ Links About Me Message Board Contact Me Home Image Map

 Album Score: 12

-Booker T. & the M.G.s might not have come up with rock 'n' roll's most famous albums, but they started a revolution.
+Booker T. & The M.G.s might not have come up with rock 'n' roll's most famous albums, but they started a revolution.
 Everybody knows the title track by heart, even if they don't recognize it by name.
 Go on YouTube and listen to it—you've heard it before.
 If you've ever seen a film that takes place in the '60s, then that's almost always what seems to be going on in the background.
 Nostalgia filmmakers don't just love that song because everyone who actually lived in the '60s remember it, but also because it's quite atmospheric and it's an instrumental.
 Why “Green Onions” and movies seem like they were made for each other.
 The one drawback of that piece being so popular over the years is that people have grown so used to it that they probably forgot how positively earth-shattering that song was.
-Booker T. & the M.G.s have a sound that's been said to turn “goat piss into gasoline.”
+Booker T. & The M.G.s have a sound that's been said to turn “goat piss into gasoline.”
 That statement will probably make sense once you sit down and listen to it.
 And I mean without the distraction of movies!

 Some might wonder why these guys didn't have a singer.
 But once you give this record a spin, I hope you'll realize that it wasn't because they didn't have anyone good turn up at the auditions!
 These four guys are so good at their instruments that you'd have to be some kind of asshole to think they needed a singer.
 Easily the most interesting “factoid” about these guys was that this was an interracial band back in 1962.
 Two members were black and two members were white That wasn't just waaaaay before The Dave Matthews Band, but it was even before Martin Luther King, Jr. lead the March on Washington.
 However, taking just one listen to this album, isn't it obvious that black people and white people were destined to get along with each other, after all?
 Don't you hear those amazing rhythms that black drummer Al Jackson and white bassist Lewie Steinberg concoct together? ...And organist Booker T. and lead guitarist Steve Cropper play off of each other in amazing ways.
 After a moment of hearing the “conversations” the organist has with the guitarist, it's clear that a lead singer only would have gotten in the way!